justtheimpaler/debbie/README.md

 Multi-line comments (such as `/* multi-line comment */`) are not supported.
 Only single-line comments (that start with `--`) are supported.

-## Appendix 1 - Configuration properties
+## Appendix 1 - Configuration Properties

 The basic properties are typically set up in the `pom.xml` file (or Ant script) and represent the project-wide set up.
 These properties can be superseded or complemented by a local properties file that each team member can tweak separately.